isomerpages/govtech-gobusiness/pages/solutionrepo/solution2823.md

 ## Description

-Xero is an online accounting software for small businesses that lets you share access to your latest business numbers with your team, accountant and bookkeeper – so everyone is up to speed.
-It’s fast and simple to work together in the cloud, so you can make smart business decisions when it matters most – right now.
+Xero is an online accounting software for small businesses that lets you share access to your latest business numbers with your team, accountant and bookkeeper - so everyone is up to speed.
+It's fast and simple to work together in the cloud, so you can make smart business decisions when it matters most - right now.

 ## Solution Packages Option(s)